hartfordsthistory/hartfordsthistory.github.io/buildings/north/index.md

 _(NB: all of this could probably be resolved by looking at the block book, I just haven't had time to do so.)_

-It looks like Andrew Christensen was the first person to buy a lot on the newly-subdivided Mission 114 block.
+It looks like Andrew Christensen was the first person to buy a lot on the newly-subdivided Mission 114 block per this SFCall notice from 9th June 1900.
 If that's the first house, then he must've started building nearly immediately since our "[first building on Hartford St](https://history.hartfordstreet.online/images/DHWulzen-Hartford-June-28-1900-1030am.png)" photo is dated 28 June 1900.

 ![](/buildings/images/SFCall-9-June-1900-retxns.jpg)